 Any of the external joints, seams, and penetrations must be made from continuous external liquid-tight weld or braze to the lowest outermost perimeter of the hood.

 Internal joints are never required to be welded or brazed but should be sealed properly so that grease cannot escape in any way.

-Make sure to follow Commercial Kitchen Hood Code Requirements as you prepare your Type II hood:
+Make sure to follow the Commercial Kitchen Hood Code Requirements as you prepare your Type II hood:

 Construct sturdy supports:

-These type of hood supports should be able to hold the load of the hood, unsupported ductwork, effluent load, and possible weight of any personnel working on the hood.
+These types of hood supports should be able to hold the load of the hood, unsupported ductwork, effluent load, and possible weight of any personnel working on the hood.

 Seal joints internally: